Review of Daylio – a mood tracker and micro diary app

 Daylio is incredibly easy to use.
 Logging your mood and activities takes almost no time, and it prompts you to log at least one entry a day.

 Adding to the choice of moods and activities is easy, and there’s a large library of icons to pick from.
-There’s also a few colour schemes that you can choose from, for those of us that like to personalise these things.
+There’s also a few colour schemes that you can choose from, for those of us that like to personalise!

-You can also back up your entries to Google Drive, which is pretty pain free.
+With the premium version you can back up your entries to Google Drive, which is a pretty pain-free process.
 This meant that when I changed my phone, I was quickly able to import all my past data back into the app.

-The app allows for a short note for each day, if you want to record something, but it isn’t designed for long memories, journaling nor does it allow you to upload pictures, movies etc. This isn’t necessarily a bad thing!
+The app allows for a short note for each day, if you want to record something, but it isn’t designed for long memories or journaling.
+Nor does it allow you to upload pictures, movies etc. This isn’t necessarily a bad thing!
 I have a paper journal I use for more in-depth recording, and I find the simplicity of Daylio one of its selling points.
-But if you’re looking for more of a ‘journal’ app then this one isn’t probably the right one for you.
+But if you’re looking for more of a ‘journal’ app then Daylio probably isn’t the right one for you.